warden-protocol/wardenprotocol/docs/docs/learn/warden-protocol-modules/x-warden.md

 Keychains can be registered on-chain.
 Each Keychain has the following:

 - A list of admins that can update the Keychain information
-- A list of [Writers](/learn/glossary#keychain-writer) – the only adresses authorized to send updates to requests
+- A list of [Writers](/learn/glossary#keychain-writer) – the only addresses authorized to send updates to requests

 See also [Glossary: Keychain](/learn/glossary#keychain), [Request flow](/learn/request-flow).